 - High customization

 - Advanced search layout

 Wokiee – Multipurpose Shopify Theme

-Listed as one of the best Shopify themes in 2022 by Envato Tut+, Wokiee is more than a normal Shopify theme – it will provide you with powerful widgets to build and run your online store without a scratch.
+Listed as one of the best Shopify themes 2 by Envato Tut+, Wokiee is more than a normal Shopify theme – it will provide you with powerful widgets to build and run your online store without a scratch.
 Therefore, Wokiee will be your ideal answer for all online stores.

 In Wokiee, you can find all tools & widgets to build a lighting-speed and fully responsive online store website.
 Its wide range of layout demos enables the creation of different business types, while you can avoid spending tons of money on different themes & plugins.
 By using your own Content Management System, which enables you to adjust the navigation, site content, photos, items, collections, and much more, you can take complete control of your entire website.

 Some amazing features of Wokiee: